Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 ![CLS](./images/CLS.jpg)

-### Applying ACLs to the datalake (using Spark pool)
+### Applying ACLs to the datalake (using a Spark pool)

-Once the ingestion is finished, a process that applies the ACL list defined in the configuration file to the datalake is triggered.
+Once the ingestion is finished, a process that applies the ACL list defined in the configuration file in the datalake is triggered.
-The main advantage of this process is that is an independent module.
+The main advantage of this process is that runs as an independent module.
 It can run after the ingestion within the same pipeline, but it can also be ran independently of the ingestion process if necessary.

-In order to apply the ACLs, the azure-storage-file-datalake was used and a Key Vault was included in the deployment to deal with the storage secrets properly.
+In order to apply the ACLs, the azure-storage-file-datalake library was used and a Key Vault was included in the deployment to deal with the storage secrets properly.

 Nevertheless, importing the library mentioned above might take a considerably amount of time from within Synapse.
-In the table below the explored options are summarized and pros and cons are summarized:
+In the table below the explored options with pros and cons are summarized:

 | Method | Command used/Steps needed | Pros | Cons |
 |-|-|-|-|